-In many educational premises which are served by more than one stairway, it is probable that these stairways will be protected by fire-resisting construction and will lead to a final exit.
+In most premises designed and built to building regulations and served by more than one stairway, it is probable that these stairways will be protected by fire-resisting construction and will lead to a final exit.
 If any floor has an occupancy of over 60, each storey should have at least two exits, i.e. protected routes.
-The figure of 60 can be varied in proportion to the risk, lower risk a slight increase, higher risk lower numbers of persons.
+The figure of 60 can be varied in proportion to the risk, lower risk slight increase, higher risk lower numbers of persons.

 It is possible that you may have some stairways which have no fire protection to them.
-In this case they are not designed for escape and are normally known as accommodation stairways (see accommodation stairways on page 83).
+In this case they are not designed for escape and are normally known as accommodation stairways (see accommodation stairways on page 84).